Thomas Howard (American football)

-Thomas Arquis Howard (July 14, 1983 – November 18, 2013) was an American football linebacker in the National Football League.
-He was drafted by the Oakland Raiders in the second round of the 2006 NFL Draft.
+Thomas Arquis Howard (July 14, 1983 – November 18, 2013) was an American professional football linebacker in the National Football League (NFL).
+He was selected by the Oakland Raiders in the second round of the 2006 NFL draft.
 He also played for the Cincinnati Bengals and Atlanta Falcons.
 He played college football for the University of Texas at El Paso.

 College career

 Thomas A. Howard began his college career as a walk-on at the University of Texas at El Paso and was then redshirted.
 He had a solid freshman season, being named to Sporting News All-WAC Freshman team.
 He played in 11 games and made 4 starts at weakside linebacker.
 The following season, he played in 13 games and started 10 of them.
 He had a great junior season being named Second Team All-WAC and helping lead his team to their first bowl game since 2001.
 He had a mediocre senior season after being named pre-season defensive player of the year in the state of Texas.